 Lee, M., 2002.
 The Implementation of the Gats and its impact upon tourism development.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: